April 18, 2026·Green Fee Tracker Research

 Atlanta's public golf market runs from $30 at Bobby Jones (a Donald Ross design near Buckhead) to $175 at TPC Sugarloaf.
 Here's what you'll pay across every tier — and where Stone Mountain delivers the best value in the market.

 Atlanta's public golf market is smaller than its metro size might suggest — 35+ accessible courses concentrated in the surrounding counties rather than the city proper.
-Green fees run from $30 at Bobby Jones Golf Course (a Donald Ross design near Buckhead) to $175 at TPC Sugarloaf, with Stone Mountain Golf Club delivering the market's best value in the mid-tier.
 Atlanta's mild Piedmont climate supports year-round golf with genuine spring and fall conditions.

 Atlanta Green Fees by Tier (2026)